Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/34-restore-a-disk-image-or-network-share/342-specify-the-restore-destination/3424-restore-to-an-azure-vm-or-data-disk/34241-restore-to-an-azure-virtual-machine.md

 Before running this wizard, you need to create a new user and select a subscription, region, resource groups and storage account via the [Microsoft Azure Portal](https://portal.azure.com/).

 > To be able to restore a disk image, you should use a [general-purpose storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-options) and not a blob storage, because blob storage accounts support only _block_ and _append blobs_, and not _page blobs_ on on which virtual machines are stored.
 Page blobs are only available in general-purpose accounts and they do not provide [zone-redundant storage \(ZRS\)](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy#zone-redundant-storage).
+>
+> See the following article to learn about managing Azure Active Directory accounts when using CloudBerry products: [Managing Azure Active Directory Accounts](/concepts/managing-azure-active-directory-accounts.md).

 Next, you need to select an existing Azure account or create and configure a new one on this wizard page.